psyraxaus/Prosim2GSX/memory-bank/progress.md

        - ✅ Achieved improved separation of concerns and better maintainability
        - ✅ Implementation details available in to-do/modularization-implementation-phase3.1.md

-     - 🔄 Phase 3.2: Implement GSXAudioService
+     - ✅ Phase 3.2: Implement GSXAudioService
        - ✅ Created detailed implementation plan
        - ✅ Defined interfaces and implementation details
        - ✅ Established timeline and dependencies
        - ✅ Identified key dependencies and error handling strategies
-       - 🔜 Create interfaces and implementations
+       - ✅ Created IAudioSessionManager interface and CoreAudioSessionManager implementation
+       - ✅ Created IGSXAudioService interface with synchronous and asynchronous methods
+       - ✅ Implemented GSXAudioService with proper thread safety and error handling
-       - 🔜 Update GsxController to use the service
+       - ✅ Updated GsxController to use the service with event subscriptions
+       - ✅ Modified ServiceController to initialize and configure the service
        - 🔜 Add unit tests for the service
      - 🔜 Phase 3.2: Implement GSXStateManager
        - 🔜 Create IGSXStateManager interface and implementation